Overview of Settings > Beaver Builder

 You can enable or restrict access to various areas of the Beaver Builder user interface for each of the four WordPress user roles independently: Administrator, Editor, Author, or Contributor.
 For more information, see the article on granting user access.

 Beaver Builder comes with the Font Awesome, Foundation, and WordPress Dashicons icon sets.
 You can also add your own icon sets through this UI, by helping you upload custom sets from Fontello or IcoMoon to your Media Library.

 For help and tips creating custom icon sets, see the article about icon sets.

 Agency versions only have a Branding tab, where you can change the name of the Beaver Builder plugin as it appears in the user interface, as well as the Beaver Builder theme if you're using it.
 See the Agencies collection in this knowledge base for other ways to white label your websites.

 Agency versions only have a Help button tab, where you can customize what your clients see when they click Help.
 See the article on customizing the Help button.

-The Tools tab has a Cache section, a Debug mode section, and an Uninstall section.
-See the Related Articles below for more information about clearing the cache and Debug Mode, and see this article for information about various ways to uninstall.
+The Tools tab has a Cache section, a Cache Clearing Tool section (as of Beaver Builder 2.1.5), a Debug mode section, and an Uninstall section.
+See the Related Articles below for more information about each of these sections, and see this article for information about various ways to uninstall.